What is GNU/Linux?¶

 When you hear the word Linux, you may think of programmers with a beard typing obscure code on a black screen.
 Good news!
 Things have changed.

 GNU/Linux is an operating system, a large piece of software that manages a computer.
-It is similar to Microsoft Windows, but it is entirely free.
-The accurate name is GNU/Linux but "Linux" is used more often.
+It is similar to Microsoft Windows or macOS, but it is entirely free.
+The accurate name is GNU/Linux but “Linux” is used more often.

 GNU/Linux is not one company’s product, but a number of companies and groups of people contribute to it.
 In fact, the GNU/Linux system is a core component, which is branched off into many different products.
 They are called distributions.